 Preheat the oven to 170˚C fan-forced (190˚C).

 Unwrap the pastry and cut off 12 × 1.5 cm-thick slices, then roll each slice until 3 mm thick.
 Carefully line 12 individual tart tins with a piece of dough, making sure to push the pastry into the corners of each tin to prevent shrinkage.
-Pinch of any excess pastry, then press the dough with a fork a few times to prevent it rising during baking.
-Place in a roasting tin and refrigerate for 10 minutes
+Pinch off any excess pastry, then press the dough with a fork a few times to prevent it rising during baking.
+Place on a baking tray and refrigerate for 10 minutes

 Meanwhile, to make the raspberry coulis, bring the raspberries and sugar to the boil in a small heavy-based saucepan over high heat, stirring until the sugar dissolves.
 Using a blender or stick blender, blend until a puree forms, then transfer to a bowl, cover with plastic wrap and refrigerate until required.

 To make the ganache, heat the cream in a microwave-safe bowl in the microwave on high setting for 1 minute or in a small heavy-based saucepan over high heat until hot but not boiling.
 Remove from the heat, add the white chocolate and whisk until combined and smooth.
 Set aside to cool completely, then transfer to a piping bag.

 To assemble the tarts, spoon in enough raspberry coulis to coat the base of each tart shell well.
 Fill each shell with ganache and refrigerate for 15 minutes.
 Place a scoop of créme fraîche or sour cream on top of each tart, then serve.

 • While I have used oval tart tins, you could use whatever shaped individual-sized tart tins you have, but keep in mind this may affect the amounts of coulis and ganache you’ll need.